rydmike/theme_demo/README.md

 The themed `ToggleButtons` look different when the key-value DB implementation is switched.
 This is because different theme settings defined with **FlexColorScheme** had been configured using the different key-value DB implementations.
 When we switch implementation, the settings persisted in each implementation is loaded and the theme changes to it.

 That's it for being able to switch in different key-value DB implementation using only **Riverpod**.
 Perhaps there is an easier way, but this worked well and that was the aim of this part of the demo.
 How useful it is, depends on what you use it for.
+The key-value database swapping used in this application is not really the most relevant use case.

+> **Use Cases**
+>
+> The technique demonstrated above to change the key-value database on the fly, from a toggle inside the running application, has more interesting use cases.
+It can for example also be used to swap in mock, test and development instances of any data sources that your application needs and uses.
+This can be handy for both development and demonstration purposes.
+It can enable you to develop and demo your application off-line, even if it normally requires an on-line data source.
+You could also also add mock data sources, that contain customer relevant example mock data, that you can change to when you demonstrate the application.

 ## Persistence Design Requirements